Fitch Affirms New Zealand's Major Banks; Outlooks Remain Stable

 (ANZNZ), ASB Bank

-remains Stable.
-A full list of rating actions can be found at
+The Outlooks remain Stable.
+A full list of rating actions can be

 KEY RATING DRIVERS